alexmasselot/gtfs-simulation-play/README.md

 Hopefully, an archive has been packaged, with the REST backend and the JavaScript application.
 You only need Java 8 installed.

-Download the latest zip archive from [target/universal/](target/universal/) and unzip it.
+Download the latest zip archive from [here](https://extranet.octo.com/oft/viewfile.php?fileid=5b6839ea74827b220b8e4637c5fd1daf) and unzip it.
-From within the extracted directory
+From within the extracted directory:

     bin/gtfs-simulation-play -Dschedule.gtfs.path=$HOME/tmp/gtfs/ -Dschedule.date=20170213

+With large data, such as the full Swiss schedule for one year, it can take up to 2.5 minutes to start on a Macbok pro.
+ Then head to http://locahost:9000 and enjoy

 ## Development